The-Andover-Computing-Open/2022-Problems/More Easy Problems by Davin.md

 # Michael's Star Trek Wall

-Michael's wall is covered with rectangular Star Trek posters.
-His goal is to one day cover his entire wall, but he's a little short.
-Fortunately, he has enough pieces of tape to move four of his posters to new places.
+Rectangular Star Trek posters are hanging on Michael's wall.
+His goal is to one day cover the entire wall, but he's unsuccessful so far.
+Fortunately, he has enough pieces of tape to move one of his posters to new locations.

-Given the location of his existing posters, return 'Yes' if Michael if can cover his entire wall by moving 5 posters, and 'No' otherwise.
+Given the location of his existing posters, return "Yes" if it's possible for Michael to cover the entire wall by moving one poster and "No" otherwise.

 Input Format:
-N - Number of posters
+N - Number of posters (N<=10)
+for every poster,
 a0, a1, a2, a3 describing (a0, a1), the upper left corner, and (a2, a3), the lower right corner, of the posters on the 100 x 100 wall

 # Rlash Coyale